mpapad/mpapada.github.io/Contact.md

 ---
-layout: post
+layout: page
-title: Contact Info
+subtitle: Contact Info
 ---

 This is my first post, how exciting!